planttheidea/pure-object/README.md

 #### Benefits

-1. Simplified prototypical chain (only the methods you explicitly set will be on the prototype)
+1. Tinier footprint (memory allocation is smaller than the standard object's)
-2. Memory allocation (footprint is smaller than the standard object)
+2. More logical looping (no need to check `hasOwnProperty` in for-in loops)
-3. More logical looping (no need to check `hasOwnProperty` in for-in loops)
+3. Simplified prototypical chain (only the methods you explicitly set will be on the prototype)

 It is very likely that a vast majority (perhaps all) of your objects could be made into pure objects and you would never notice the difference (except for the memory savings and the lack of `hasOwnProperty` checkers!).